 There is an abundance of clay in my area, and I have occasionally thought about making work out of local clay, but learning how to process clay from the ground seemed intimidating (or maybe it was just pure laziness!), so I never actually tried it.
-But learning how to process clay is not all that difficult.
+But learning how to process clay from the ground is not all that difficult.
 It might not be practical for everyone, but if you’re willing to do a little bit of manual labor, digging clay by hand can be a great way to create an even closer connection to the work you make, and help lessen your carbon footprint in the process.

-How to Process Clay
+How to Process Clay from the Ground

 Check out the video below in which Graham Sheehan demonstrates how to process clay from start to finish!

 Have you ever dug and processed your own clay?
 What was your experience like?
 Let us know in the comments below!